 - Priority is given to the full time enrollment students.

-- (Housing varies between shared, or private rooms in shared apartments, or private cottages, or living with French families).
+- Housing= 250e per week private room; 150e shared rooms per week -shared student housing.
+(Housing varies between shared, or private rooms in shared apartments, or private cottages, or living with French families).

 Foundation Course descriptions: